launchdarkly-labs/ld-nextjs/README.md

 This solution uses the Node Server SDK and the Javascript SDK.
 It features:

 - Server side rendering with both Server Components and Client Components.
+- A client example located in `/app/components/helloLDClient.tsx`
+- A React Server Component (RSC) example in `/app/components/helloLDRSC.tsx`
 - A universal LDClient which works on both client and server.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) using App Router.